googleapis/artman/CONTRIBUTING.rst

 -------------

--   To run the full set of `artman` tests on all platforms, install `tox`_ into a system Python.
-The :code:`tox` console script will be installed into the scripts location for that Python.
-While in the `artman` checkout root directory (it contains :code:`tox.ini`), invoke the `tox` console script.
-This will read the :code:`tox.ini` file and execute the tests on multiple Python versions and platforms; while it runs, it creates a virtualenv for each version/platform combination.
+-   To run the full set of `artman` tests on all platforms, install `nox`_ into a system Python.
+The :code:`nox` console script will be installed into the scripts location for that Python.
+While in the `artman` checkout root directory (it contains :code:`nox.py`), invoke the `nox` console script.
+This will read the :code:`nox.py` file and execute the tests on multiple Python versions and platforms; while it runs, it creates a virtualenv for each version/platform combination.
 For
     example:

   .. code:: bash

-      sudo pip install tox
+      sudo pip install nox-automation
       cd ~/hack-on-artman
-      tox
+      nox

 Contributor License Agreements
 ------------------------------